 Additionally, though this article has focused on the specific species also known as Passiflora incarnata or the “maypop” flower, it is important not to confuse this species of passion flower with Passiflora alata.
 Taking the extract of this type of passion flower is known to have a genotoxic effect on the body’s cells.
 Genotoxic substances damage the genetic information within the cells, which can lead to mutations and potentially cause cancer.

 Due to some of the active chemicals in passion flower, it is recommended that this supplement NOT be taken for anxiety in the following situations:

-- During Pregnancy The alkaloids belonging to the harmala subgroup (specifically harman and harmaline) may stimulate uterine contractions, which makes it passion flower unsafe supplement to use during pregnancy.
+- During Pregnancy The alkaloids belonging to the harmala subgroup (specifically harman and harmaline) may stimulate uterine contractions, which makes itan unsafe supplement to use during pregnancy.

-- Before Surgery Because passionflower can slow neural activity, it has the potential to strengthen the effects of anesthesia to dangerous degree.
-It is best to stop taking passion flower 2 weeks prior to surgery, at minimum.
+- Before Surgery Because passionflower can slow neural activity, it has the potential to strengthen the effects of anesthesia to a dangerous degree.
+It is best to stop taking passion flower at least two weeks before surgery.

 - In Combination With Other Sedatives Passion flower should be taken as a sedative by itself or not at all.
 Taking more than one sedative at a time runs the risk of slowing motor and mental functions more than is considered healthy.

 For optimal effects and to avoid putting yourself in danger, take passion flower only in moderation and when you are not expecting to become pregnant, have surgery, or need to take another type of sedative.